Estadio Azteca exterior view in Mexico City

 How do I get to Estadio Azteca by public transit?

-Take Mexico City Metro Line 2 to Estadio Azteca station (formerly Tasqueña direction).
-The station is a short walk from the stadium.
-The Metrobús Line 1 also stops nearby at Doctor Gálvez.
-Mexico City's transit system is affordable — a metro ride costs 5 pesos (about $0.30 USD).
+Take Mexico City Metro Line 2 to Tasqueña, then the Tren Ligero light rail to the Estadio Azteca station, a short walk from the gates.
+Metrobús Line 1 also stops nearby at Doctor Gálvez.
+Mexico City's transit is cheap, with a metro ride costing 5 pesos (about $0.30 USD), but it gets extremely crowded on match days, so arrive at least two hours early.

 What is the altitude at Estadio Azteca?